-For the auto chess purists out there Auto Chess will probably be the free PC game for you, but right now it’s only available on mobile devices.
-However, it is coming to the PC via the Epic Games Store and it’s a pretty safe bet that the PC version will be exactly the same as the current mobile version.
+For the auto chess purists out there Auto Chess will probably be the free PC game for you, now available on the Epic Games Store.
 This is the game that comes from the original team of Dota Auto Chess developers, and while it has ditched the Dota lore pretty much all of the units you are going to be placing down on the board can be traced back to their Dota counterparts.
 As a result, Auto Chess feels very similar to Dota Underlords.

 When it comes to learning the game, the tidiness of its UI, and the general level of polish – if you didn’t play the original mod then this isn’t a great way to learn the genre.
 As in TFT, units can hold multiple items and you can upgrade them by combining certain items, but the item pool is random, and one mistake in placing an item can be catastrophic.